 The result of the impact of the pandemic on the ECA productivity by ethnicity is shown in Figures 8a and 8b.
 Comparatively, a relatively higher percentage of ethnic minorities (59%) ECAs reported negative impacts on their productivity than ethnic majority ECAs (46%).
 On the other hand, 16% of ethnic majority ECAs realized some positive impacts on their productivity.
 The corresponding percentage for ethnic minorities was 15%.
-When considering the pandemics impact on teaching and research between the two ethnic categories, the negative impact on research for both ethnic minorities and ethnic majorities was greater than it was for teaching (see Figure 8a).
-However, the percentage of ethnic minority ECAs that reported negative experiences was relatively greater than ethnic majority ECAS for both teaching and research activities.
-The result of our logistic regression models to examine the role of ECA ethnicity on the differential impact of the pandemic shows ethnicity was only statistically significant on teaching productivity alone, where ethnic minority ECAs were more likely to experience negative impacts than ethnic majority ECAs (Model: p < 0.0.20, chisquare = 7.849).
+When considering the pandemics impact on teaching and research between the two ethnic categories, the negative impact on research for both ethnic minorities and ethnic majority ECAs that reported negative experiences was relatively greater than ethnic majority ECAS for both teaching and research activities.
+The result of our logistic regression models to examine the role of ECA ethnicity on the differential impact of the pandemic shows ethnicity was only statistically significant on teaching productivity alone, where ethnic minority ECAs were more likely to experience negative impacts than ethnic majority ECAs (Model: p<0.0.20, chi-square = 7.849).